scala/scala3/docs/_spec/01-lexical-syntax.md

 ## Literals

-There are literals for integer numbers, floating point numbers, characters, booleans, symbols, strings.
+There are literals for integer numbers, floating point numbers, characters, booleans, strings.
 The syntax of these literals is in each case as in Java.

 <!-- TODO